How Much Time Does It Take To Play A Round Of 18 Holes Of Golf?

 As golf is an untimed sport, the playing time of a golf round varies in length.
 However, an average round of 18 holes is considered to take roughly 4 hours, which is about 13 minutes a hole.
-A golf club in Florida tracked the playing time of its golfers for two years, and found the average was 4 hours and 11 seconds.
+A golf club in Florida tracked the playing time of its golfers for two years and found the average was 4 hours and 11 seconds.

-However, the time can depend on a number of factors, which we’ll go over below.
+The time can depend on several factors, which we’ll go over below.

-If you are playing on a Par 3 course, where the holes are shorter (and easier, typically), you can expect the round to take less than 4 hours.
-A competent golfer could reasonably expect to finish a Par 3 course in about three hours.
-On the flip side, if you are playing on a more challenging golf course, and/or you happen to be a not so great golfer, it may take you more shots to finish the round, and therefore more time.
+If you are playing on a par 3 course, where the holes are shorter (and easier, typically), you can expect the round to take less than 4 hours.
+A competent golfer could reasonably expect to finish a par 3 course in about three hours.
+On the flip side, if you are playing on a more challenging golf course and you happen to be a less experienced golfer, it may take you more shots to finish the round, resulting in more time.

-Golf is usually played in a “foursome" in which four golfers play together on the same hole.
+Golf is usually played in a “foursome,” where four golfers play together on the same hole.
 However, there is nothing wrong with playing in a pair or even individually.
-Playing with a larger group will obviously take more time to finish, especially if one or more members of your group isn't a great golfer.
-Even professionals will hit shots in the rough or out of bounds, but taking time to help find your friend's ball can make a round of 18 take up to five hours.
+Playing with a larger group will take more time to finish, especially if one or more members of your group has less experience golfing.
+Even professionals will hit shots in the rough or out of bounds, but taking an excessive amount of time to finish holes can make a round of 18 take up to five hours.

-Let’s go back to that golfer that can finish a Par 3 course in three hours.
-He/she can brisk through the course, but the golfer can only go as fast as the group in front of them.
-Even if an individual is an outstanding golfer, they could be playing behind a foursome that takes 15-20 minutes a hole.
+Let’s go back to the golfer that can finish a par 3 course in three hours.
+While they can brisk through the course, a golfer can only go as fast as the group in front of them.
+Even if an individual is a highly experienced golfer, they could be playing behind a foursome that takes 15-20 minutes at each hole.
 It is an unfortunate circumstance that all golfers have faced before, but it is another aspect that should be taken into consideration for how long a round should take.
 Sometimes, a slower or larger group will let a smaller or faster group “play through,” meaning the larger or slower group will allow the smaller group to skip past them and play in front.